 Locations of Hachiban Ramen shops – There are many Hachiban Ramen noodle shops, in fact, there’s usually one or more at every mall, plus others on stand-alone sites throughout Bangkok.

-My favorite shops are at Esplanade mall and at MBK mall, but you’ll also find them at Central World Plaza, many Tesco Lotus locations, Rama IV road, Central Ladprao mall and many other locations.
-Just look for a logo comprised of a yellow oval with the number 8 in red inside it and that’s Hachiban Ramen.
+My favorite shops are at Esplanade mall and at MBK mall, but you will also find them at Central World Plaza, many Tesco Lotus locations, Rama IV road, Central Ladprao mall and other locations.
+Just look for a logo comprised of a yellow oval with the number 8 in red inside it and that is Hachiban Ramen.

 For a fast, cheap and satisfying meal, you can’t beat Hachiban Ramen.
 Every restaurant is clean, the staff are friendly and the food is delicious.
-Much of what they make is also not typically Thai spicy, so it’s a perfect place to eat if you’re not a fan of spicy food.
+Much of what they make is also not typically Thai spicy, so it’s a perfect place to eat if spicy food is not your thing.